Bioconductor/BioC2019/resources/workshop-syllabus.md

 # Course goals and objectives

 List "big picture" student-centered course goals and learning objectives.
 Learning goals and objectives are related, but not the same thing. *Learning goals* are high-level descriptions of what participants will learn and be able to do after the course is over. *Learning objectives*, on the other hand, describe in very specific and measurable terms specific skills or knowledge attained.
-See section on [Bloom's Taxonomy)(#bloom) for more information for instructors.
+See section on [Bloom's Taxonomy](#bloom) for more information for instructors.

 ## Learning goals